-I am working on a doctoral thesis in aesthetics, where I will bring out, clarify, and defend the relevance of, the notion of “mimetic truth” implicit in, yet fundamental to, the hermeneutical aesthetics of Hans-Georg Gadamer.
-I have given a course on Gadamer's Hermeneutical Aesthetics at the graduate level in aesthetics, and a lecture on Descartes at Folkuniversitetet.
-I earn my living as a technical translator, and am translating Québecan poet Gaston Miron's poetry into Swedish.
+Working on a doctoral thesis in aesthetics, on the notion of “mimetic truth” implicit in, yet fundamental to, the hermeneutical aesthetics of Hans-Georg Gadamer.
+Have given a course on Gadamer's Hermeneutical Aesthetics at the graduate level in aesthetics at UU, and a lecture on 'L'esthétique de Gadamer' at the Université de Montréal.
+I earn my living as a technical translator, and am working on the first translation of Québois poet Gaston Miron's main collection of poems into Swedish.

 Keywords: ontology phenomenology translation plato mimesis darstellungsästhetik werkästhetik hermeneutics critique of ideology hegel gadamer descartes presentation interpretation poetics aristotle

 Studies in history, aesthetics, theoretical philosophy and latin at the universities in Stockholm and Uppsala.